 Biomedical engineers earn around $85k annually, and job growth is predicted to be healthy for the next ten years.

 Biomedical engineering is a valuable profession for anyone who wants to work in the community.
 Imagine working with kids and adults who have lost limbs in war-torn countries or because of terrible illnesses such as meningitis.
 If your specialism is creating prosthetics, you could make a real difference in the lives of many.
 However, if this is your chosen career path, you must pass the Principles and Practice of Engineering exam.

 Alternative Career Paths

-There may come a point in your career when you want to try something different.
+There may come the point in your career when you want to try something different.
 Thankfully, the skills you learn in biomedical engineering are applicable to a number of other careers, in particular, biochemistry, mechanical engineering, and biophysics.

 If biomedical engineering appeals to you, speak to your college counselor and explore your career options.
-Going to college is a big financial commitment, but if you have a great career to look forward to, spending money on a college education is a smart investment.
+Going to college is a big financial commitment, but if you have a great career to look forward to, spending money on a college education is a wise investment.